 LEARNING TO BE ABUSIVE DURING CHILDHOOD

 The study finds considerable evidence showing that family aggression does in fact increase the chances of abusive behavior in the workplace.
 This effect goes beyond the anger that is caused by situational factors, organizational mistreatment, demographical variables, or subordinates’ personality.
-The social learning theory was supported, meaning children who grow up seeing, and surrounded by, family aggression learn that abusive behaviors will produce the outcome they desire.
+The social learning theory was supported, meaning children who grow up seeing, and surrounded by, family aggression learn that abusive behavior will produce the outcome they desire.

 HOW RUMINATION MAKES THINGS WORSE